Mon July 2, 2012

 From Cairo, NPR's Peter Kenyon has our story.

-PETER KENYON, BYLINE: As world leaders offered congratulations to Mohamed Morsi, the Obama administration was quick to seek assurances that Egypt would continue to honor its international obligations - in particular, the peace treaty with Israel.
+PETER KENYON, BYLINE: As world leaders offered congratulations to Mohammed Morsi, the Obama administration was quick to seek assurances that Egypt would continue to honor its international obligations - in particular, the peace treaty with Israel.

 Morsi himself has been circumspect about his foreign policy, saying only that he will strive for a balanced approach.
 But here's how a senior advisor, Gehad El-Haddad, responded when a BBC interviewer him asked him if Morsi views Israel as an enemy.